x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/restore-deleted-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: a5e6ac44-5901-4eab-9017-c6fae80a0f83
-description: "Summary: Learn how to use the Exchange admin center (EAC) or the Exchange Management Shell to connect a deleted mailbox to an Active Directory user account in Exchange Server."
+description: "Summary: Learn how to use the Exchange admin center (EAC) or the Exchange Management Shell to connect a deleted mailbox to an Active Directory user account in Exchange Server 2016 or 2019."
 ---

 # Connect or restore a deleted mailbox

- **Summary**: Learn how to use the Exchange admin center (EAC) or the Exchange Management Shell to connect a deleted mailbox to an Active Directory user account in Exchange 2016 or Exchange 2019.

 When you delete a mailbox, Exchange retains the mailbox in the mailbox database and switches the mailbox to a disabled state.
 The associated Active Directory user account is also deleted.
 The mailbox is retained until the deleted mailbox retention period expires, which is 30 days by default, and then it's permanently deleted (or *purged*) from the mailbox database.

 Until a deleted mailbox is permanently deleted from the Exchange mailbox database, you can use the EAC or the Exchange Management Shell to connect it to an Active Directory user account.
 You can also use the Exchange Management Shell to restore the contents of the deleted mailbox to an existing mailbox.